Borongan: American occupation

 At the outbreak of the Philippine Revolution in 1898, Borongan was the site of an uprising led by the Pulahanes.
 The first public municipal officials were Sr. Magno Abenis, President, and Sr. Andres Hipe, vice-president, who held office from 1899 to 1903.
 After the Japanese occupation in 1941–1945, the town was henceforth led by a mayor and a vice mayor.
 Hilarion Basada and Ignacio Brozas were the first mayor and vice mayor, respectively, from 1945 to 1947.

-Borongan was legally constituted as a capital town when Eastern Samar was created as a separate province under Republic Act No. 4221 which was enacted on June 19, 1965.
-Its first municipal mayor as the capital town of Eastern Samar was Luis Capito.
+Borongan was legally constituted as a provincial capital when Eastern Samar was created as a separate province under Republic Act No. 4221, which was enacted on June 19, 1965.
+The law dividing the original province of Samar was later ratified through a plebiscite held on November 9, 1965.
+Borongan's first municipal mayor as the capital town of Eastern Samar was Luis Capito.

 Cityhood

 On June 21, 2007, Borongan became the first city in Eastern Samar.
 However, it subsequently lost its cityhood, along with 15 other cities, after the Supreme Court of the Philippines granted a petition filed by the League of Cities of the Philippines, and declared the cityhood law (RA 9394) which granted the town its city status, unconstitutional.
 The said 16 cities, the court ruled, did not meet the requirements for cityhood.

 On December 22, 2009, the cityhood law of Borongan and 15 other municipalities regain its status as cities again after the Supreme Court reversed its ruling on November 18, 2008.
 On August 23, 2010, the court reinstated its ruling on November 18, 2008, causing Borongan and 15 cities to become regular municipalities.
 Finally, on February 15, 2011, Borongan becomes a city again including the 15 municipalities declaring that the conversion to cityhood met all legal requirements.

 After six years of legal battle, in its board resolution, the League of Cities of the Philippines acknowledged and recognized the cityhood of Borongan and 15 other cities.